Point-free Construction of Real Exponentiation: Preliminaries in Point-free Topology and Topos Theory

-We emphasise that ``point-free'' does \emph{not} necessarily mean is working point\emph{less}ly, i.e. without mentioning points at all.
+We emphasise that working ``point-free'' does \emph{not} mean working point\emph{less}ly, i.e.\ without mentioning points at all.
 In fact we can define both maps and bundles in terms of points, as follows: